 Signs Your Baby Is Hungry

-What happens if you miss an early sign?
+What happens if you miss one of your newborn’s early hunger cues?
 Don’t worry; your baby won’t give up.
 Next, he will send you more demanding middle-hunger cues.
 These include rooting (moving head from side with an open mouth, looking for a nipple), open eyes and more active movements.
 If he still hasn’t gotten your full attention, he’ll shift into late hunger cues: wriggling, fussing and crying.

 Of course, you should never ignore your baby’s hunger signals.
 In fact, if your baby fusses for more than 10 minutes after the last feeding, you should still offer a bit more milk.
-(Some babies finish a feeding, but fuss a little later when they realize they need just an extra ounce to “top off the tank” in preparation for sleep.)
+(Some babies finish a feeding and then fuss a little later when they realize they need just an extra ounce to “top off the tank” in preparation for sleep.)